jaspector

 Building permits are required for all construction, attachments, and renovations within the City of Hazelton.

-How do I apply for a building permit in Hazelton, ID?
+02 How do I apply for a building permit in Hazelton, ID?

-1. Contact City of Hazelton City Hall or Permits and Licenses Department to obtain building permit application.
+To apply for a building permit in Hazelton, ID, follow these steps: 1.
+Contact City of Hazelton City Hall or Permits and Licenses Department to obtain building permit application.
 2. Prepare required plans and documentation per city requirements.
 3. Complete building permit application form.
 4. Submit application to the City Clerk or Permits and Licenses Department.
 5. City reviews application and plans for completeness and code compliance.
 6. Respond to any review comments and submit revised plans if required.
 7. Building permit is issued upon approval.
 8. Schedule inspections with the city as work progresses.

-How long does it take to get a building permit in Hazelton, ID?
+03 How long does it take to get a building permit in Hazelton, ID?

-Other cities in Jerome County
+Other jurisdictions in Jerome County.

-View all Jerome County jurisdictions →
+All Jerome County jurisdictions →